William D. Weisberg, Ph.D.

 Interim President and Chief Executive Officer

 As Executive Vice President and Chief Operating Officer, Dr. Weisberg oversees the agency’s extensive services.
 He has worked with the foster care division to create a state-of-the-art service center for disconnected youth in the Bronx; with the health services division to open new clinics in the Bronx and Staten Island; with the community centers to develop innovative programming for academic enrichment and the African American Male Initiative; with the community schools to demonstrate the positive impact of partnerships that address the needs of the whole student; and with Children’s Aid’s juvenile justice programs to expand services to 1,300 additional families in crisis in the Bronx.
-He has also helped to develop two new initiatives to provide direct cash transfers to low-income families and currently is helping to design and implement a cradle through college pathway for children living in poverty.
+He has helped to develop two new initiatives to provide direct cash transfers to low-income families and currently is helping to design and implement a cradle through college pathway for children living in poverty.

 Since joining Children’s Aid in 1982, he has held the positions of Associate Executive Director; Division Director, City & Country Branches; Administrative Supervisor; Career Readiness Program Director; and Mediation Program Director.